vmyrgiotis/vmyrgiotis/README.md

 ## About Me

-I am a research scientist at the [UK Centre for Ecology and Hydrology]([https://github.com/simulated-user/text-analysis-tool](https://www.ceh.ac.uk)).I have more than 12 years of experience in the development of data-driven computer models that describe biogeochemical processes in terrestrial/agricultural ecosystems.
+I am a research scientist at the [UK Centre for Ecology and Hydrology]([https://github.com/simulated-user/text-analysis-tool](https://www.ceh.ac.uk)).
+I have more than 12 years of experience in the development of data-driven computer models that describe biogeochemical processes in terrestrial/agricultural ecosystems.

 Main interests :
 * Agro-ecosystems